Andy Ibáñez Player Props: Tigers vs. Marlins

 Andy Ibáñez At The Plate

-- Ibanez is batting .237 with 16 doubles, a triple, seven home runs and 10 walks.
+- Ibanez is hitting .236 with 16 doubles, a triple, seven home runs and 10 walks.

+- Ibanez has reached base via a hit in 39 games this year (of 70 played), and had multiple hits in 11 of those games.

-- He has homered in 10.1% of his games this year, and 3% of his trips to the plate.
+- He has hit a home run in 10.0% of his games this season, and 2.9% of his chances at the plate.

-- Ibanez has had an RBI in 15 games this year (21.7%), including three multi-RBI outings (4.3%).
+- In 16 games this year (22.9%), Ibanez has picked up an RBI, and in three of those games (4.3%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

-- In 34.8% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (5.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.